 Why is this a problem?
 A significant portion of a marketing budget is spent with agencies.
 Yet, often these agencies do not contribute to your revenue growth.
 This is the result of poor agency management.
 Be sure to hold every agency accountable to a business objective and a set of key performance indicators and multiply the capabilities of your team.

 Engaging with an advertising agency is one of the most expensive marketing investments.
 As the marketing leader, your team must proactively ensure that the marketing strategy, programs, projects, tactics, and especially marketing budgets stay on track.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Tight collaboration with agency partners is also tricky when juggling multiple partners.
 Are all of the teams on the same page and do they have context of the full marketing strategy or just their piece?